• Skip to content

 Product integrity is important to those of us who purchase products and services.

-This is when public perception and brand recognition come in to play.
+This is when public perception and brand recognition come into play.
 When we chose our home-builder it was because they were one of the largest in our area.

 Unfortunately, our experience with their service after the sale spoke volumes to us about the product integrity of this builder.